putztzu/docker-cheat-sheet/README.md

 * [`docker tag`](http://docs.docker.io/reference/commandline/cli/#tag) tags an image to a name (local or registry).

 ## Registry & Repository
-Note: This section will be re-worked
+Note: This section will be re-worked after definitions are re-verified<br />
 A repository is a *hosted* collection of tagged images.
 The public docker repository can be searched with "docker search" When a copy of the image is downloaded and stored locally for personal use, you have a local repository.
 You can also specify other private repositories.